abhikarode/sample-ai-powered-sdlc-patterns-with-aws/all-phases/sdlc-knowledge-management/__tests__/README.md

 ---

-**Note**: These tests are designed to validate the complete AI Assistant application against real AWS infrastructure using only Playwright MCP server tools.
+**Note**: These tests are designed to validate the complete SDLC Knowledge Management application against real AWS infrastructure using only Playwright MCP server tools.
 No mocking, stubbing, or simulation is used - all tests interact with actual deployed services.